County Fair Guide

 Est. 1837August

 The Wood County Fair in Bowling Green is one of northwestern Ohio's premier summer events, drawing visitors from across the region.
-Dating to 1837, it is one of Ohio's oldest and most enduring agricultural fair traditions.
-Harness racing is featured throughout the week.
+Its history stretches back to 1837, placing it among Ohio's oldest agricultural fairs.
+Harness racing draws a strong following at the fair.

 8. 8